rokroskar/datablog/content/spark_prometheus_monitoring.md

 ### Graphite

 The widely-adopted general-purpose monitoring choice seems to be [Graphite](http://graphite.readthedocs.org/en/1.0/overview.html).
 I found it very difficult to set up, owing to inconsistent documentation (for example, the top google hit for ["graphite monitoring"](https://www.google.ch/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=graphite%20monitoring) takes you to outdated docs) and many components that need to play nice together.
 I spent a day configuring graphite/carbon and had a working system after some headache.
-When I needed to add Grafana on top of this, I quickly reached for a [Vagrant VM set up](https://github.com/pellepelster/graphite-grafana-vagrant-box) that worked pretty well, but I didn't want to rely on a Vagrant image when I actually tried to deploy this downstream.
+When I needed to add Grafana on top of this, I quickly reached for a [Vagrant VM setup](https://github.com/pellepelster/graphite-grafana-vagrant-box) that worked very well, but I didn't want to rely on a Vagrant image when I actually tried to deploy this later.

 In addition, the built-in Graphite UI is pretty basic at best.
 The plotting is rather cumbersome and outdated, though I'm sure it's possible to set up nice dashboards with some effort.
+Still, it was very useful as an initial metrics browser, just to get a feeling for what is being reported.

 ### Prometheus